Aditya-hub2k03/pdf_chatbot/readme.md

 This chat bot is desgined for interacting with the documents uploaded and answering any questions related to the documents.

-This bot is designed using streamlit ("refer: https://streamlit.io/")
+This bot is designed using streamlit ('refer: https://streamlit.io/')

 The llm used in this app is Gemini, formerly known as Bard, which is a generative artificial intelligence chatbot developed by Google.